ahmdtaha/knowledge_evolution/README.md

 ### Further Contributions
 1. It would be great if someone re-implement this in Tensorflow.
 Let me know and I will add a link to your Tensorflow implementation here
 2. Pull requests to support more architectures (e.g., WideResNet, MobileNet, etc) are welcomed.
-3. I accepts tips to improve the code quality.
+3. I accept coding-tips to improve the code quality.
 4. To the contribution list, I will add the names/links of those who contribute to this repository.

 ### MISC Notes
 * This repository delivers a knowledge evolution implementation in a _**minimal**_ form.
 Accordingly, I disabled CS_KD baseline because it requires a specific sampling implementation.
-* Our implementation might looks complex because it supports concatenation layers in DenseNet and GoogLeNet.
+* This implementation _looks_ complex because it supports concatenation layers in DenseNet and GoogLeNet.
 For those interested in ResNets only, please use algorithm #1 presented in the paper.
-* This repository is a clean version of my original implementation.
-This repos focuses on the core idea and misses any research exploration snippets.
+* This repository is a "clean" version of my original implementation.
+This repos focuses on the core idea and omits any research exploration snippets.
 If a function is missing, please let me know.

 ## Release History